paulnehrbass/bills/README.md

 ## Configuration

-Read and edit the environment specific `config/app_local.php` and set up the `'Datasources'` and any other configuration relevant for your application.
+Read and edit the environment specific `config/app_local.php` and setup the `'Datasources'` and any other configuration relevant for your application.
 Other environment agnostic settings can be changed in `config/app.php`.